zty0304/SGDraw/README.md

 >**Dragging.** We provide users with a tree layout to display the scene graphs hierarchically on the interface.
 Users are allowed to modify the default layout by dragging nodes or edges.

+>**Saving and Loading.** The result will be saved both in JSON and SVG formats.(In this code version, we change the JSON format to txt for our following research.
+If you want to use JSON format, go.js provides a very simple way to get it.)